 - 1/4 t Salt

-- Dumpling wrappers freeze and keeps in the fridge well.
-Dust, stack and freeze for up to 1 month, and defrost before use or keep in the fridge for up to 1 week.
+- Dumpling wrappers freeze and keep in the fridge well.
+Dust, stack, and freeze for up to 1 month, and defrost before use or keep in the fridge for up to 1 week.